 While most companies have backup and recovery plans for servers, there has been little focus on laptops and other types of disconnected clients.
 Exploding data growth rates, driven in part by new regulations and Web 2.0 applications, are putting more critical data onto laptops, which are generally not backed up effectively, or backed up at all.
-The poor state of
+The poor state of laptop data protection isn't because of a lack of available products.
+Options abound in this space, including:

 Online backup services